GLIMS-RGI/rgi_user_guide/_sources/products/centerlines_product.md

 ### Strahler number

 The Strahler number `strahler_n` is a measure of branching complexity defined by {cite:p}`Strahler1952` commonly used in hydrological applications.
-A Strahler number of 0 indicates a centerline without any tributaries.
-A Strahler number of 1 indicates a centerline with one or more upstream tributaries of the same order, i.e. each of them having a Strahler number of 0.
-If a centerline with a Strahler number of 1 meets a downglacier centerline, the latter is assigned a Strahler number of 2.
+A Strahler number of 1 indicates a centerline without any tributaries.
+A Strahler number of 2 indicates a centerline with one or more upstream tributaries of the same order, i.e. each of them having a Strahler number of 1.
+If a centerline with a Strahler number of 2 meets a downglacier centerline, the latter is assigned a Strahler number of 3.
 This ordering is important for mass flow routing.
 Each centerline contains a reference to its descendant, and this reference might be used by models to transfer mass from the tributaries towards the main centerline.
-Note that in the original concept Strahler numbers start with 1 instead of 0.

 ### Main centerline